 NO APOLOGIES FOR BEING A WOMAN IN THE CONSTRUCTION AND ENGINEERING SOFTWARE INDUSTRY

-Julie Burchell is an estimating software product owner at Construction Computer Software (CCS), which supplies specialised software solutions to the construction and engineering industry in South Africa and over 50 countries globally.
+Julie Burchell is an estimating software product owner at RIB, which supplies specialised software solutions to the construction and engineering industry in South Africa and over 50 countries globally.
 She brings her own perspective to being a woman in a male-dominated field.

 She says the Covid-19 pandemic has proved the necessity of her product for the industry.
 “Not only has the pandemic highlighted just how important cloud-based solutions are, it has also underlined the importance of a proper internet connection.
 I am not sure how South Africa would have coped if this had happened a year ago.”